Angola. Angola became Africa's largest oil producer

 and raw materials.

-countryaah, Dos Santos dismissed the state oil company Sonangol's
+countryaah, the current population of Angola is 32,866,283.
+Dos Santos dismissed the state oil company Sonangol's

 management and in June appointed his daughter as new